Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Developments of Theoretical Results

 \subsection{Regularity Assumptions}

-We first assume that the data sets for all input models are of comparable size. \begin{assumption}[Balanced data] $\frac{\max_in_i}{\min_in_i}\leq c$ for some finite constant $c>0$ as $n_i\to \infty$. \end{assumption} Recall in Sections \ref{sec:motivation} and \ref{sec:overview} that we have denoted $n$ as a scaling of the data size.
+We first assume that the data sets for all input models are of comparable size. \begin{assumption}[Balanced data] $\limsup_{\text{all }n_i\to\infty}\frac{\max_in_i}{\min_in_i}<\infty$ as all $n_i\to \infty$. \end{assumption} Recall in Sections \ref{sec:motivation} and \ref{sec:overview} that we have denoted $n$ as a scaling of the data size.
 More concretely, we take $n=(1/m)\sum_{i=1}^mn_i$ as the average input data size under Assumption \ref{size_data}.

 We next state a series of general assumptions on the performance measure $\psi$.
 These assumptions hold for common finite-horizon measures, as we will present.
 For each $i$ let $\Xi_i$ be the support of the $i$-th true input model $F_i$, and the collection of distributions $\mathcal P_i$ be the convex hull spanned by $F_i$ and all Dirac measures on $\Xi_i$, i.e.